 (b) Physical restraint .

 (c) The duration of the method or methods.

 If both transitional hold and physical restraint are utilized during a single episode of restraint, the duration in each shall be included on the log.
 For example, a physical restraint that begins with a one minute transitional hold, followed by a three minute physical restraint shall be logged as one restraint, indicating the length of time in each restraint type.

-(a) Instance of physical injury to a client/resident that is restraint-related, e.g., injuries incurred when being placed in seclusion or restraint or while in seclusion or restraint, with the exception of injury that is self-inflicted, i.e. a client/resident banging his/her own head;
+(a) Instance of physical injury to a client or resident that is restraint-related, e.g., injuries incurred when being placed in seclusion or restraint or while in seclusion or restraint, with the exception of injury that is self-inflicted, i.e. a client or resident banging their own head;

 (b) Death that occurs while a person is restrained or in seclusion;

 (c) Death occurring within twenty four hours after the person has been removed from restraints or seclusion, and